123outerme/Gateway-to-Legend/readme.txt

 >> Legal Stuff <<

-The word "I" refers to the creator of Sorcery of Uvutu, Stephen Policelli.
+The word "I" refers to the creator of Gateway to Legend, Stephen Policelli.
 I did not write or modify the graphics library, SDL2, any of its extensions or previous versions, or any of its code.
 I did not create the font file PX_437_ITT_BIOS_X.ttf.
-However, I did slight modify it, adding in one character.
+However, I did slightly modify it, adding in one character.
 I originally wrote the code behind Gateway to Legend.